AUMI-KU

 Dot Nary is a Research Associate at the Research and Training Center on Independent Living at the University of Kansas, and former staff member at several independent living centers.
 Her research interests focus on health promotion, community participation, access to recreation, and advocacy training for people with disabilities, and on creating accessible communities for all.

-Ray Mizumura-Pence is Associate Teaching Professional in the American Studies Department at the University of Kansas.
+Ray Mizumura-Pence is Teaching Professional in the American Studies Department at the University of Kansas.
 With Sherrie Tucker, he directs the Disability Studies Hall Center Seminar.
 Dr. Pence has taught in universities since 1994.
 His current research projects look at US military veterans with disabilities and the impact of multiple sclerosis on Richard Pryor's career and life.

 Pauline Oliveros (Rennselaer Polytechnic Institute and Deep Listening Institute) (1932-2016) is the founder/creator of AUMI.
 We mourn her passing in November, 2016.
 Oliveros is widely recognized as one of America's most important composers of the 20th and 21st century.
 A leader of the avant-garde and a musical pioneer of the highest magnitude, Oliveros profoundly influenced American music through her work with improvisation, meditation, electronic music, myth, and ritual.
 Oliveros has an extensive discography and filmography of works spanning 45 years.
 And, she has received numerous internationally acclaimed honors and prizes including at least two honorary doctorates and several lifetime achievement awards.
 Her academic positions included Distinguished Professor of Music at Rensselaer Polytechnic Institute and the Darius Milhaud Artist-in-residence at Mills College, Oakland, CA. Additionally, she was also the founder and executive director of Deep Listening Institute, Ltd. in Kingston, NY (now Center for Deep Listening at RPI, directed by Tomei Hahn).
 While not physically on-site at University of Kansas, AUMI-KU InterArts, Pauline actively participated in the launch and progress of the KU Team.